House of Fabergé: The Imperial Easter eggs

+Fabergé Hen Egg with surprise golden egg and hen.

-In 1885, Tsar Alexander III commissioned the House of Fabergé to make an Easter egg as a gift for his wife, the Empress Maria Feodorovna.
-Its "shell" is enamelled on gold to represent a normal hen's egg.
-This pulls apart to reveal a gold yolk, which in turn opens to produce a gold chicken that also opens to reveal a replica of the Imperial Crown from which a miniature ruby egg was suspended.
+In 1885, Tsar Alexander III commissioned Carl Fabergé to make an Easter egg as a gift for his wife, the Empress Maria Feodorovna.
+Its "shell" was enamelled in gold to represent a normal hen's egg and its novelty was in opening to reveal a gold yolk, which in turn opens to produce a gold hen.
+Lastly, the hen opened to reveal a miniature replica of the Imperial Crown from which a miniature ruby egg was suspended.
 Although the crown and the miniature egg have been lost, the rest of the Hen Egg, as it is known, is now in the collection of Victor Vekselberg.

-The tradition of the Tsar giving his Empress a surprise Easter egg by Carl Fabergé continued.
-From 1887, it appears that Carl Fabergé was given complete freedom in designing the Imperial Easter eggs, which became increasingly elaborate.
-According to the Fabergé Family tradition, not even the Tsar knew what egg form they would take: the only stipulation was that each one should contain a surprise.
-The House of Fabergé completed 50 Imperial eggs for Alexander III to present to his Empress and for Nicholas II to present to his mother, the Dowager Empress Maria Feodorovna and his wife the Empress Alexandra Feodorovna.
+The tradition of giving a surprise Easter egg by Carl Fabergé continued and he produced 50 Imperial Eggs in total, with increasing detail and elaborate decoration.
+The form of each egg was a secret and each one was designed to contain a surprise.
+Apart from Alexander III's gifts to Empress Maria, Fabergé produced eggs for Nicholas II to present to his mother, the Dowager Empress Maria Feodorovna and his wife the Empress Alexandra Feodorovna.
 Of these, 43 are known to have survived.